-Dark, biting satire of the television industry, focusing on an Ivy-League educated black writer at a major network.
-Frustrated that his ideas for a "Cosby Show"-esque take on the black family has been rejected by network brass, he devises an outlandish scheme: reviving the minstrel show.
-The hook: instead of white actors in black face, the show stars black actors in even blacker face.
-The show becomes an instant smash, but with the success also comes repercussions for all involved.Written by
+Dark, biting satire of the television industry, focusing on an Ivy League educated black writer at a major network.
+Frustrated that his ideas for a "Cosby Show"-esque take on the black family have been rejected by network brass, he devises an outlandish scheme: reviving the minstrel show.
+This is the hook: Instead of white actors in black face, the show stars black actors in even blacker face.
+The show becomes an instant smash, but with the success also come repercussions for all involved.Written by

 N. Cognito <nobody@noplace>

 3 of 3 people found this review helpful.

 Was this review helpful to you?